jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 222. Count Complete Tree Nodes
 When left-most level == right-most level, return 2^level-1, otherwise, recursively count the left subtree and right subtree.

+#### 229. Majority Element II
+[Boyer-Moore majority vote algorithm](https://leetcode.com/discuss/43248/boyer-moore-majority-vote-algorithm-and-my-elaboration).
+Two counters. $log(2n)$ -- 2 loops, first get the two candidates, then get the real count of the two candidates and see if they meet the requirement.

+#### 264. Ugly Number II
+DP.
+Maintain a vector of indices showing for each prime what the last ugly number is.
+Each iteration is essentially finding the minimum of the product of each prime and their "last ugly number".
+For each hit, increment their indices to point to the next ugly.

 #### 274. H-Index
 Binary search, using the indices and the descending-sorted citation count.